doanneda/scrap/README.md

 - MONGO_URI: Insert the connection string for your MongoDB database.
 [UPDATE WITH MORE DETAILS]
 - JWT_SECRET: Insert the result of ```node -e "console.log(require('crypto').randomBytes(64).toString('hex'))"```.

+To get the MONGO_URI, do the following:
+1. Sign up or log in to MongoDB Atlas
+2. Create a new cluster
+3. Configure your cluster by going to the cluster dashboard and clicking on the "Connect" button
+4. Select MongoDB for VS Code
+5. Add your current IP address for access
+6. Copy and paste the connection string for MONGO_URI (it should look like mongodb+srv://<username>:<password>@cluster0.mongodb.net/<dbname>?retryWrites=true&w=majority)

 ## Running the Website Locally

 1. Open two terminals (one for the server and one for the client).